git commands

 - keeps perfect traceabilitygit pull --rebase

-- get most recent changes and "flatten" the graphgit push --force
+- get the most recent changes and "flatten" the graphgit push --force

-- send the rebased, simplified graph to remote repo.
+- send the rebased, simplified graph to the remote repo.
 Must force

 Less important